daohoangson/go-socialcounters/README.md

 ### all.js (requires jQuery)
 After deploying the app to your server, simply include the script in your website to start rendering the counters.
+The `all.js` script detect svg support in user browser by itself and switch to use svg logo whenever possible;
+for older browsers, data uri will be used.

 ````
 <script src="//socialcounters.domain.com/js/all.js?url=http://www.domain.com"></script>